 Also known as the "Fish Hawk" or "Sea Hawk," the Osprey is now a relatively common breeder along the coast.
 Its dramatic black-and-white plumage and long wings make it unmistakable.

 Osprey feed almost exclusively on fish, and can be seen hovering over the water before making a spectacular dive to capture its prey.

 The Bald Eagle was once extirpated from Massachusetts, but in 1982 an innovative reintroduction program was initiated at Quabbin Reservoir.
 Then in 1989, two pairs of eagles were the first to nest in the state in over 75 years.

 Adults show the iconic white head and tail, but young birds do not reach adulthood until their fourth year and are overall dark with varying patches of white.

 Northern Harrier (Circus cyaneus)

-The northern harrier is most often seen in flight as it flies low over open country.
-Its owl-like face and white rump patch are the best field marks.
+The Northern Harrier is most often seen on the wing as it flies low over open country.
+Its owl-like face and white rump patch are the best field marks for identification.